remnrem/luna-doc/docs/ref/freezes.md

 implicitly when one is finished processing a given file).
 If you are working with _extremely_ large files and memory becomes an issue, then this command might be useful, i.e. to manage intermediate memory storage.

+<h3>Methods</h3>

+`CLEAN-FREEZER` iterates over all entries in the internal freeze store, deletes each frozen EDF object (freeing the associated heap memory), and clears the store map.
+This operation is performed automatically at the end of processing each EDF, so explicit use is necessary only when memory pressure from large frozen datasets requires earlier release.

 <h3>Parameters</h3>